-FACTUAL ALLEGATIONS COMMON TO ALL CAUSES OF ACTION
+FACTUAL ALLEGATIONS

-- 11. As required by 29 U.S.C. § 1102(a)(1), the Thermo Fisher Plan is maintained under a written document, amended and restated effective January 1, 2017. - 12.
-In accordance with 29 U.S.C. § 1103(a), the assets of the Thermo Fisher Plan are held in a trust fund.
+- 9. In accordance with 29 U.S.C. § 1103(a), the assets of the Honeywell Plan are held in a trust fund. - 10.
+The Plan is funded by a combination of wage withholdings by Plan participants and Company contributions that are deposited into the

-- 13. The Plan is funded by a combination of wage withholdings by Plan participants and Company contributions that are deposited into the Plan's trust fund.
-Upon their deposit into the Plan's trust fund, all participant contributions and Company contributions become assets of the Plan. - 14.
-As an individual account, defined contribution retirement plan, the Thermo Fisher Plan "provides for an individual account for each participant and for benefits solely upon the amount contributed to the participant's account, and any income, expenses, gains and losses, and any forfeiture of accounts of other participants which may be allocated to such participant's account."
-29 U.S.C. § 1002(34). - 15.
-Participant accounts are each charged with an allocation of the administrative expenses paid by the Plan, which are shared by participants equally.
-The administrative expenses paid by the Thermo Fisher Plan each year for recordkeeping fees, advisory fees, annual report fees, and legal fees, have ranged from \$340,000 to \$1,373,830 over the past 6 years. - 16.
-All participant accounts have been charged with administrative expenses, on at least a quarterly basis, for at least the past 6 years.
-The deduction of administrative expenses from participant accounts reduces the funds available to participants for distribution and/or investing. - 17.
-Participants in the Thermo Fisher Plan are immediately vested in their own contributions, along with any income or losses on those balances.
-Participants become 100% vested in the Company's matching contributions, plus any income or losses on those balances, after two years of service.
+Plan's trust fund.
+Upon their deposit into the Plan's trust fund, all participant contributions and Company contributions become assets of the Plan.

-- 18. When a participant has a break in service prior to full vesting of the Company's matching contributions, the participant forfeits the balance of unvested Company contributions in his or her individual account and Defendants exercise discretionary authority and control over how these Plan assets are thereafter reallocated. - 19.
-In this regard, the governing Plan documents provide that "the Company shall allocate and use all or a portion of the amount of a Participant's benefit forfeited under the Plan either to pay reasonable expenses of the Plan (to the extent not paid by the Employer) or to reduce its Discretionary Contributions, Special Contributions, Matching Contributions and/or other contributions payable under the Plan, for the Plan Year in which the forfeiture occurs or any prior or future Plan Year, as determined by the Company." - 20.
-Although the governing Plan documents expressly authorize the use of the forfeited funds to pay Plan expenses, and thereby reduce or eliminate the amounts charged to the participants' individual accounts to cover such expenses, Defendants have consistently declined to use any of these Plan assets for such purposes over at least the past 6 years.
+- 11. As an individual account, defined contribution retirement plan, the Honeywell Plan "provides for an individual account for each participant and for benefits solely upon the amount contributed to the participant's account, and any income, expenses, gains and losses, and any forfeiture of accounts of other participants which may be allocated to such participant's account."
+29 U.S.C. § 1002(34). - 12.
+Plan participants pay for the Plan's administrative expenses through a direct charge to their accounts. - 13.
+The deduction of these administrative expenses from participant accounts reduces the funds available to participants for distribution and/or investing. - 14.
+Participants in the Honeywell Plan are immediately vested in their own contributions and earnings thereon.
+Participants become 100% vested in the Company's contributions and earnings thereon upon the completion of three years of service. - 15.
+When a participant has a break in service prior to full vesting of the Company's contributions, the unvested contributions are forfeited and Defendants exercise discretionary authority and control over how these Plan assets are thereafter reallocated. - 16.
+Although ERISA requires Defendants to defray the Plan's expenses, see 29 U.S.C. § 1104(a)(1)(A)(ii), throughout the class period Defendants have consistently failed to use the forfeited funds to pay Plan administrative expenses, and thereby reduce or eliminate the amounts charged to the participants' individual accounts to cover such expenses.